What are the prices of your fish?

 The prices of our fish vary with the size, time of year and availability.
 We would be glad to give you a quote for the fish we raise.
 Our fish generally range from 1 - 5 inches and our adult fish can be up to 14 inches (and occasionally larger!) depending on species.
-Just email us at email@example.com You can also check out the current price of our fingerling fish by going to our News and Events Page.
+Just email us at firstname.lastname@example.org Sometimes we list the current price of our fingerling fish on our News and Events Page.

 No - we do NOT ship fish.

 In June of 2018 Freshwater Fish Co. worked with a local fish farmer to set up an alternate location for folks to pick up fish for their ponds and aquaponic systems in the Sacramento area after we sold our Bruceville fish farm (we still have the Wilton Farm).
 We are pleased to let you know that T-Mo Fishery is now ready to sell fish to the public out of their farm If you are interested in picking up fish please contact them directly by email at email@example.com.
 Details of their business and offerings can be found on their website at https://www.tmofishery.com Generally fish picked up at the farm must be fingerling-size so they can be packed in oxygen-filled bags for transportation in your vehicle.
 Larger fish would have to be delivered unless you have an aerated transport tank.

 No, we do NOT have tilapia.
 Occasionally we have trout.
 Remember that trout need water that does not exceed 70 degrees.

 We do not have Sacramento perch at this time, and are unaware of any suppliers.
 We hope to raise them in the future.